techthiyanes/tutorials-5/x00_Overview/README.md

 ```

 We're still early in uncovering the patterns and antipatterns for a global shared environment for compute and
-data resources (shocker), but for now we generally encourage
+data resources (shocker), but for now we generally encourage OSS projects to publish resources in the
+local RNS of their package, and individuals and teams to largely rely on Runhouse RNS.

 ### 02: Secrets and Logging in